beeware/beeware/docs/tutorial/tutorial-5/android.rst

 You can then use Briefcase's ``build`` command to compile this into an Android APK app file.
 It will take quite a few minutes the first time, depending on your Internet connection speed, and then should take less than 30 seconds every successive time.

+.. admonition:: Gradle can look stuck

-If you see that Gradle is "CONFIGURING" for many, many minutes, this is normal; Gradle is busy performing downloads, and you should not interrupt it.
+  You may see Gradle stuck on the "CONFIGURING" step for many, many minutes.
+  Gradle is likely busy performing downloads, and you should not interrupt it.
+  This typically only affects the first time an app is built.

 .. code-block:: bash